jennifergalvin-okta/easy-node-authentication-with-okta/README.md

 5. Launch the app: `npm start`
 6. Visit in your browser at: `http://localhost:8080`

-Note:  Runs on SVR4 linux only (MacOS or Linux), if you are Windows and need a development environment to try this out use the CFT located here:  https://jgalvinoktacftdemotemplates.s3.us-east-1.amazonaws.com/Single%20Amazon%20AWS%20Instance%20us-east1%20with%20ASA%20enrollment.json.txt

 ## Many Thanks to TechStars and Scotch.io!